cpressey/Ahead-of-Time-eval/README.md

 Macros
 ------

-Given all of the above, a macro is nothing more than a function that happens to have been given constants as its actual parameters.
+Given all of the above, a macro is nothing more than a referentially transparent, always-terminating function that happens to have been given constants as its actual parameters.
 It will be reduced to a constant ahead of time, which matches perfectly the commonplace idea of what a macro is supposed to do.